surbhipaithankar1694/AI-Applications/README.md

-# AI_Assignments
-Repository with Artificial Intelligence assignments
+Repository with Artificial Intelligence Applications